mrsurajtripathi/aws/awslock.md

 - C).
 Create a snapshot when tests are completed.
 Terminate the DB instance and restore the snapshot when required.
 - D).
 Modify the DB instance to a low-capacity instance when tests are completed.
 Modify the DB instance again when required.

+>***(31) A company that hosts its web application on AWS wants to ensure all Amazon EC2 instances.
+Amazon RDS DB instances. and Amazon Redshift clusters are configured with tags.
+The company wants to minimize the effort of configuring and operating this check.
+What should a solutions architect do to accomplish this?***

+- A).
+Use AWS Config rules to define and detect resources that are not properly tagged.
+- B).
+Use Cost Explorer to display resources that are not properly tagged.
+Tag those resources manually.
+- C).
+Write API calls to check all resources for proper tag allocation.
+Periodically run the code on an EC2 instance.
+- D).
+Write API calls to check all resources for proper tag allocation.
+Schedule an AWS Lambda function through Amazon CloudWatch to periodically run the code.

+>***(32) A development team needs to host a website that will be accessed by other teams.
+The website contents consist of HTML, CSS, client-side JavaScript, and images.
+Which method is the MOST cost-effective for hosting the website?***

+- A).
+Containerize the website and host it in AWS Fargate.
+- B).
+Create an Amazon S3 bucket and host the website there.
+- C).
+Deploy a web server on an Amazon EC2 instance to host the website.
+- D).
+Configure an Application Load Balancer with an AWS Lambda target that uses the Express.js framework.

+>***(33) A company runs an online marketplace web application on AWS.
+The application serves hundreds of thousands of users during peak hours.
+The company needs a scalable, near-real-time solution to share the details of millions of financial transactions with several other internal applications.
+Transactions also need to be processed to remove sensitive data before being stored in a document database for low-latency retrieval.
+What should a solutions architect recommend to meet these requirements?***

+- A).
+Store the transactions data into Amazon DynamoDB.
+Set up a rule in DynamoDB to remove sensitive data from every transaction upon write.
+Use DynamoDB Streams to share the transactions data with other applications.
+- B).
+Stream the transactions data into Amazon Kinesis Data Firehose to store data in Amazon DynamoDB and Amazon S3.
+Use AWS Lambda integration with Kinesis Data Firehose to remove sensitive data.
+Other applications can consume the data stored in Amazon S3.
+- C).
+Stream the transactions data into Amazon Kinesis Data Streams.
+Use AWS Lambda integration to remove sensitive data from every transaction and then store the transactions data in Amazon DynamoDB.
+Other applications can consume the transactions data off the Kinesis data stream.
+- D).
+Store the batched transactions data in Amazon S3 as files.
+Use AWS Lambda to process every file and remove sensitive data before updating the files in Amazon S3.
+The Lambda function then stores the data in Amazon DynamoDB.
+Other applications can consume transaction files stored in Amazon S3.

+>***(34) A company hosts its multi-tier applications on AWS.
+For compliance, governance, auditing, and security, the company must track configuration changes on its AWS resources and record a history of API calls made to these resources.
+What should a solutions architect do to meet these requirements?***
+- A).
+Use AWS CloudTrail to track configuration changes and AWS Config to record API calls.
+- B).
+Use AWS Config to track configuration changes and AWS CloudTrail to record API calls.
+- C).
+Use AWS Config to track configuration changes and Amazon CloudWatch to record API calls.
+- D).
+Use AWS CloudTrail to track configuration changes and Amazon CloudWatch to record API calls.

+>***(35)A company is preparing to launch a public-facing web application in the AWS Cloud.
+The architecture consists of Amazon EC2 instances within a VPC behind an Elastic Load Balancer (ELB).
+A third-party service is used for the DNS.
+The company's solutions architect must recommend a solution to detect and protect against large-scale DDoS attacks.
+Which solution meets these requirements?***

+- A).
+Enable Amazon GuardDuty on the account.
+- B).
+Enable Amazon Inspector on the EC2 instances.
+- C).
+Enable AWS Shield and assign Amazon Route 53 to it.
+- D).
+Enable AWS Shield Advanced and assign the ELB to it.